 I don’t want to hide my bias, here.
 I work almost exclusively with WordPress.
 However, I don’t necessarily think every website needs to use it.
 Here’s how I generally advise people trying to figure out which is best for them.

 DIYers who just want to get a website online quickly and cheaply.
 SquareSpace and Wix are built around no-code templates.
 (A template is basically a collection of color, font, typography, and layout choices that apply to all the elements of your website.)
 So all you have to do is pick a starting template, add a logo, type some sentences, tweak a few elements, and hit publish—and everything looks OK.
 In fact, it can look truly great if you have some design skills.

 WordPress themes work similarly, especially with modern block themes or a page builder like Elementor.
 But honestly it’s easier to get a good result with SquareSpace or Wix.
-I usually advise people to try SquareSpace, first.
+If you want a “basic” or “simple” website, try SquareSpace, first.
 Then, if you don’t like SquareSpace or can’t get what you want from it, switch to WordPress (and probably talk to a web designer).

 Designers who are not working with a developer.
 SquareSpace and Wix give you lots of front-end design tools, which makes them well-suited to designers who are only concerned with the front end—the visual look and feel and user experience.
 In fact I know a couple of really talented designers who build websites on SquareSpace because they can implement their designs without working with a developer.
 And it seems to work just fine for them and for their clients.

 As long as design is your priority, SquareSpace and Wix are just fine.
 But if SEO is a key part of your marketing strategy or you want your website to do more than just the basics, you will probably need a different tool—like WordPress.